 Estimates show that a quarter of all smoke alarm failures that happened in home fires with a deadly outcome had batteries to blame.
 Missing, disconnected, or dead batteries are the reason those buttons on the back exist.
 No matter how sensitive to bad cooking your alarm may be, never disconnect its batteries.
 This is the most basic of all home fire safety tips.

-Now, having more than one smoke alarm increases your safety, especially for large houses.
+Having more than one smoke alarm increases your safety, especially for large houses.
 Interconnected alarms that sound simultaneously when they detect a fire are a godsend when it comes to fires that break out during the night.
-Smoke detectors are a must, but what happens when these so seldom used devices get broken or damaged?
-How do we know they will do the job when we need them?

 Sprinklers are regarded as a fire safety method reserved for commercial buildings, but they can be a life-saving investment for your home, too.
-Here are some fire safety facts and statistics that will debunk all the misconceptions related to home fire sprinklers:
+Here are some fire prevention and protection facts and statistics that will debunk all the misconceptions related to home fire sprinklers:

 With fire sprinklers installed in your home, the chances of a deadly fire are reduced by 80%.
 This makes them the most effective fire safety measure available.